This year is my second Pride Month. And while we do this every year

 especially the darker tones.
 From my head dress which are

-characterized by teardrop gems hanging from gold strings and chains, I
+characterized by teardrop gems hanging from gold strings and chains,

-the babaylans, who were ancient Filipino priestesses
+to the babaylans, who were ancient Filipino

-pool of inspirations is highly feminine.
+imagine, this pool of inspirations is highly feminine.

 One of my favorite photos from the shoot that inspired this